Personal Injury & Wrongful Death

 Calderon, Gomez, Saavedra v.
 Julieta B. Duerr, et al.

 Monterey County Superior Court

-On November 5, 2011, while in the care of Defendants, Plaintiff was one of six physically and cognitively impaired young residents living at their facility known as Mount Carmel, located at 3239 Seaside Court, Marina, California 93933.
-At approximately 11:45 p.m., an intense blaze was reported to police and fire fighters.
-When fire fighters and police arrived, they became aware of the dependent adults who were trapped inside the burning care facility.
+On November 5, 2011, while in the care of the defendants, the plaintiff was one of six physically- and cognitively-impaired young residents living at their facility known as Mount Carmel, in Marina, California 93933.
+At approximately 11:45 p.m., an intense blaze was reported to police and firefighters.
+When firefighters and police arrived, they became aware of the dependent adults who were trapped inside the burning care facility.
 Five of the six young dependent adults ultimately succumbed to the fire.

 Murillo, et al. v.
 National Railroad Passenger Corporation, et al.